cliu1066/aihdl-maestros/submissions/maestros-challenge-3/README.md

 - **Timing**: [Max frequency achieved]

 ## Innovation Highlights
-  This design is practical because it is smaller and safer.
-It avoids large timing counters, red/yellow/green sequencing, all-red timing, minimum green timing, direct light control, and safety-critical phase transitions of the desired legacy traffic lights.
-Instead, the legacy traffic controller keeps responsibility for timing, while TinyQV adds a supplemental demand signal.
-The TinyQV peripheral enhances an existing loop-based traffic controller by adding Wi-Fi-count-based supplemental demand detection.
-It preserves the original inductive-loop/555-timer behavior as the primary control path and only asserts a request when the loop detector is inactive and Wi-Fi density exceeds a programmable threshold.
+  The updated TinyQV peripheral acts as a secured supplemental demand detector for an existing loop-based traffic-light controller.
+An ESP32 estimates nearby Wi-Fi device density and sends the count to TinyQV over SPI.
+TinyQV only accepts SPI updates after a valid authentication/unlock sequence, stores the Wi-Fi count, compares it against a programmable threshold, and checks the inductive loop detector.
+If the loop detector is inactive, the SPI session is authenticated, and the Wi-Fi count exceeds the threshold, TinyQV asserts a supplemental request or interrupt to the original 555-timer traffic-light controller.
+A timeout mechanism automatically clears the authenticated state if it is not refreshed, and a slower timeout tick reduces unnecessary switching power.
+This preserves the legacy light-timing circuitry while adding a low-power, security-aware secondary detection path.

 ## Team Reflection
   [TO DO]